cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/03-root-and-cpp-read-and-write.md

 ## Read a ROOT file

-Let's try to read this file in now.
+Let's try to read the `tree.root` file now.
 We won't do much with but we'll try to understand the process necessary to read in all the data and loop over this event-by-event.

+You will now edit (with your favourite editor) a file called `read_ROOT_file.cc`.
+In this file,
+    you'll add the following code.

 We'll start with the basic include statements and the main program.